CyCraft/magnetar/docs/docs-main/module-setup/index.md

 }
 ```

-As you can see in the example, using a query in Magnetar is very powerful because it will not only query your read requests to the remote store, but can also apply that same query when reading your local data.
+As you can see in the example, using a query in Magnetar is very powerful because it will not only query your read requests to the remote store, but can also apply that same query when reading your cached data.

 You can find more information on reading data at [Read Data](../read-data/#query-data-filter-order-by-limit).